convidev-tud/emf-graph-gen/README.md

  gradle run --args="./out -c 1 -d 0.1 -e -f 0.8 -n 3 -r 0.2 -s 10000 -l 100"
 ```

-:ambulance: As of right now, executing the compiled JAR does not work.
+:ambulance: As of right now, executing the compiled JAR does occasionally no work out of the box.
+Please use the Gradle setup in this case.

 You find the catalogue of possible arguments in the next section.